How to get started with Cloudron

 You will then see an output similar to the example below.

 Once the installation is complete, you will be prompted to restart the server.
-Select yes and press the enter key to reboot.
+Select yes by pressing “y” and then enter to reboot.

 Rebooting the server will close your SSH connection, reconnect manually in a few seconds.

 Once you log back into your cloud server, you will be greeted by a welcome message.

 ********************************************************************** WELCOME TO CLOUDRON ------------------- Visit https:// on your browser and accept the self-signed certificate to finish setup.
 Cloudron overview - https://cloudron.io/documentation/ Cloudron setup - https://cloudron.io/documentation/installation/#setup For help and more information, visit https://forum.cloudron.io **********************************************************************

 With Cloudron installed, next, you’ll need to configure the server.
 Open your server’s public IP on a web browser, accept the warning of an insecure website when prompted.